theta360developers/webapi/docs/_posts/2021-01-29-upgrading-firmware.md

   }
 }
 ```
-Running the command from the test script in this repository.
+Running the command from the test script in the [repository of this site](https://github.com/theta360developers/webapi).

 ```
 C:>dart bin\main.dart info